jokyv/jokyv/README.md

 ---

-## 🤝 Contributing to Open Source
+## 🤝 Open to Collaboration

-I actively contribute to the NixOS ecosystem and believe in the power of collaborative development.
-If you're working on interesting Nix-related projects, I'd love to collaborate!
+I'm always interested in connecting with others working on:

+- **Quantitative finance and algorithmic trading systems**
+- **High-performance computing and system optimization**
+- **NixOS and declarative infrastructure for financial applications**
+- **Open-source tools for trading and data analysis**

+Feel free to reach out if you're working on interesting projects in these areas!

 ---